Raphael Tuck & Sons: History

 Tuck's continued to run very successful postcard competitions through the early 1900s with the focus changing to collectors of Tuck postcards rather than of postcards by the artists whose work was depicted.
 The top part of the 1903 Tuck Exchange Register pictured above announces the second of Tuck's prize competitions which began in 1900.
 The prize competitions aroused much interest.
 The first contest winner turned in a collection of 20,364 cards over the 18-month duration of the contest.
 The second prize competition winner submitted 25,239 cards.
 In 1914 the fourth prize competition was announced.
 The competitions were a novel and effective marketing technique.

 Although the Tuck firm did some black-and-white printing in their London offices, the majority of colour work was contracted for in Germany, Raphael's home country.
 This is evidenced by the wording "printed (or chromographed) in Bavaria" (or Germany or Saxony) inscribed on the majority of the early Tuck postcards.

 The greatest period of expansion of the Tuck firm came under the direction of Adolph who had joined his father in 1870.
 Gustave and Herman soon followed their brother in 1871.
 Adolph became managing director, which included control of the art department.
 Gustave directed the book and calendar departments, while Herman handled the financial end of the business.

+Raphael Tuck & Sons were pioneers in the creation of movable books, panoramas, and pop-ups during the late 19th and early 20th centuries.
+Known for their high-quality chromolithographed illustrations, the company produced a wide variety of interactive children's books that featured innovative paper engineering.
+Tuck’s movable books included intricate mechanisms such as pull-tabs and pop-ups, which brought stories to life for young readers.
+Their panorama books, often unfolding into long scenic displays, showcased the firm’s attention to detail and artistic craftsmanship.
+Raphael Tuck & Sons became renowned for their contributions to the genre, and their works remain highly collectible today."

 Raphael House enabled the Tuck firm to consolidate their various offices and departments that had spread throughout various parts of the city.
 In addition to the administrative offices, the new building provided adequate space for eight functioning departments: Card Department (Toy-Books, Gift-Books, Booklets); Birthday Book Department; Educational Department; Wall Text and Scripture Motto Department; Engraving Department; Chromo, Oleograph, and Art Study Department; Relief and Art Novelty Department; and Show-Card Department.
 These Tuck departments attest to the fact that the Victorian age was the age of printed pictorials that took shape by means of the various printing and engraving processes.
+An annexe to Raphael House, located short distance from the main building, was reported in 1925 to have been completed.